Posted by: Infoveave Team

 As mentioned earlier, a What-if Analysis has several use cases.
 HR managers can use a What-if Model to take a call on hiring requirements, a sales manager can use a similar projection to forecast the number of units sold each month.
 Even entrepreneurs and businesses can use a similar model to foresee market conditions in a specific period of time and perform market trend analysis.

 Typically, a What-if model is used for mitigating risks.
 Risks come in different shapes and forms.
 In fact, several organizations have used a What-if model to navigate through the current Covid crisis.
 While several of their use-cases have come on the financial front, it is clear that there have been several other applications as well.
 Essentially, as Kaushik says, What-If adds that “extra” factor; there’s no need to make data visualizations with dead-ends.
-Therefore, an effective What-if analysis is key
+Therefore, an effective What-if analysis is key.

 Running a successful business is about keeping customers happy.
 One of the biggest brand names in the automotive industry in India used a What-if Analysis to build a robust pricing model.
+By employing

-By employing Infoveave, the client was able to measure the factors impacting pricing.
-Infoveave also provided an end-to-end solution to the problem at hand and much more.
-Infoveave’s module allowed to connect to sources of data.
+Infoveave’smodule allowed to connect to sources of data.
 This helped to fetch all the information on prices, models, and dealers.
 This also includes competitor data to compare against their prices.
 The What-If Analysis module configured the pricing algorithms within.
 This includes over 40+ variables that determine the price.
+Are you looking at building a robust and effective What-if analysis for your organization?
+Well, look no further than